 First off, tiny kobe burgers in tiny brioche sliders served for a hundred bucks or so in the NY db bistro moderne were a luxury novelty thirteen years ago.
 They created a gourmet version of what you regularly noshed for a couple of dollars in a local diner, and the idea was certainly original.

-The wagyu beef they used (btw all kobe is wagyu: breed; only chosen wagyu is kobe: regional variety, the crème de la crème) tastes rich, a brioche tastes sweet; together they tasted weird-wonderful, especially if you were paying top whack.
+The wagyu beef they used (btw all kobe is wagyu the breed while only chosen wagyu is kobe: a regional variety, the crème de la crème) tastes rich, a brioche tastes sweet; together they tasted weird-wonderful, especially if you were paying top whack.
 That’s all good and up there with the bacon ice cream.

 Shop bought brioche buns are rubbish

-Since then the world has wanted brioche buns for burgers.
+Ever since then the world has wanted brioche buns for burgers.
+It’s become a go-to bread in all kinds of burger outfits, no matter whether their beef is prime or full of gristle.
 The most common search question in relation to burgers is ‘where can I buy brioche burger buns?’

-It's fluffy, puffy and yellow, sprinkled with sesame so you knew what it was meant for.
+It's fluffy, puffy and yellow, sprinkled with sesame so you knew what it was designed for.
+It doesn’t taste like a proper brioche but costs twice as much as an ordinary sesame bun.
 It’s a con and you don’t want to go near it.

 What to pack the burgers in?

-Plain, comforting soft baps will do well as burger housing but if you want to be a bit fancy, this is a good option.
+Plain, comforting soft baps will do well as burger housing but if you want to be a bit fancy, the recipe for the soft buns published below is a good option.

 These are burger buns made with enriched dough but not too sweet or eggy.
 You can give them the sesame treatment safely, and swap the milk for water for lighter texture.
 It’s my go-to burger bun.